How to Find A Good Rehab Center for Drug or Alcohol Addiction

 - For people in these situations, detox under medical supervision in a professional facility provides the safest and most comfortable setting in which to begin recovery.2,3

-- After withdrawal is successfully managed during detox, therapeutic efforts to address the deeper causes and maladaptive behaviors that underlie the compulsive misuse of drugs and alcohol comprise the bulk of inpatient or residential rehab.
+- After withdrawal is successfully managed during detox, therapeutic efforts to address the deeper causes and maladaptive behaviors that underlie the compulsive misuse of drugs and alcohol comprise the bulk of inpatient or residential programming.
 In many cases, this phase of recovery involves a combination of numerous counseling sessions, peer support and, when needed, medical care.1 Most inpatient treatment programs tailor treatment to the needs of individual patients, adjusting treatment according to what will help the patient most at any given point of their recovery.

 Choosing an Outpatient Rehab Center